Operating System Requirements

 psycopg2than is required by the Cloudera Manager dependency.
 For more information, see Installing the

-- iproute package - CDP Private Cloud Base has a dependency
+- iproute package - CDP Private Cloud Base has a dependency on the

 iproutepackage.
 Any host that runs the Cloudera Manager Agent requires the package.
 The required version varies depending on the operating system: